Emma Premium mattress review in brief

 The Emma Premium mattress is the brand's best-selling mattress, a hybrid design that has a lot to offer.
 Its breathable layers and body-supporting structure is designed to complement your sleep and allow for a restful, restorative slumber.
 We were eager to sleep on an Emma Premium to see how it ranks among the best mattresses on the market.

-This excellent-value mattress can be found in the Black Friday mattress sales from £359.55 for a single and comes in five size options from single to super king (three EU sizes are also available).
+This excellent-value mattress can often be found discounted to around £359.55 for a single. and comes in five size options from single to super king (three EU sizes are also available).
 It comes with a 10-year guarantee, a 200-night trial and free delivery.
 The best bit is that you needn’t have to wait too many sleeps for delivery either, as it can be dispatched in just five days.
 It comes vacuum-packed and rolled up ready for you to unpack and enjoy.

 Best for: All sleep positions, people with restless partners